Emails you'd rather say than type

 Acme — call summary: the renewal discount failed to apply for the third time, and the customer is understandably frustrated.
 I've promised a credit on this month's invoice.
 Action for Billing: find out why the coupon keeps detaching, before the next cycle on July 1.

-Start free.
-Pro is unlimited rewrites for one writer.
-Team adds shared styles, workflows, and company context.
+Start with 30 free rewrites a month.
+Pro adds unlimited rewrites for one writer.
+Team adds shared shortcuts, workflows, and company context.

 For trying the workflow